The Ionian mode belongs to the I chord!

 The majority of hit songs composed in the popular music tradition take place in the Ionian mode, using the other modes to support it.

-Practice extensively, do not underestimate the importance of being able to solo and write in major!
+You must practise this scale extensively, do not underestimate the importance of being able to solo and write in major!

 To learn how to write and improvise with Ionian you must learn all five shapes, take them around all keys and finally connect the shapes.